 — High Holidays & beyond!

 For more information on Shabbat Matot-Masei, along with commentaries on this week's parsha, visit the From the Rabbi blog!

 Thursday, August 1: CBI's office will close at 12:30pm.
 Regular office hours will resume on August 2.

-Friday, May 24, 9am: Please join us for silence, chant, and meditation designed to help us prepare ourselves for Shabbat.
+Friday, August 2, 9am: Please join us for silence, chant, and meditation designed to help us prepare ourselves for Shabbat.
 No meditation experience necessary; all are welcome!

 SAVE THE DATE!

 Sunday, August 11: Tisha B'Av Vigil